 But it didn't stop there.
-The last few years has seen the steady rise of 4K Ultra HD, with a resolution of 3840 × 2160.
+Over the last few years, we have seen the steady rise of 4K Ultra HD, with a resolution of 3840 × 2160.
 This delivers twice the horizontal and vertical lines of HD, and four times as many pixels.

-Ultra HD TVs came to the market in 2013, but they have gained adoption quicker than HD TV sets did a decade earlier.
+Ultra HD TVs first arrived on the market in 2013, but they have since gained adoption quicker than HD TV sets did a decade earlier.
 This is thanks in part to consumers' habit of buying increasingly larger screens, many of which are now 4K.